North Melbourne Football Club: Logo

 North Melbourne has experienced 7 logo changes since its introduction, with 5 of them featuring a bounding kangaroo behind a shield of blue and white stripes.
 In 2016, North Melbourne introduced a new logo that featured a much fiercer-looking kangaroo—with its head only—sitting on top of the words 'North Melbourne' inside a shield.
-The change was welcomed, as the previous logo (2007–2016) didn't seem to represent what they stood for or the direction they were heading.
+The change was generally welcomed.
 The new kangaroo looks slightly to the right, indicating that it is looking into the future.

 Home ground

 Arden Street Oval was home to the Kangaroos between 1882 and 1985.
-The oval is currently owned by the City of Melbourne and leased by the North Melbourne Football Club for social, administration and training facilities.
-The grandstands were removed because VFL/AFL matches are no longer played there.
+The oval is currently owned by the City of Melbourne and leased by the North Melbourne Football Club for social, administration and training facilities, and is the site of the club's AFL Women's, VFL and VFL Women's home matches.
+The grandstands were removed following the conclusion of VFL/AFL matches.

-Since 2012, the Kangaroos have played a number of home games each season at Blundstone Arena, with the Kangaroos playing 4 home games a year under the current deal signed in 2021.
+The club has been a home tenant club at Docklands Stadium since the stadium's opening in 2000, and have also played several home games per season in non-Victorian stadiums.
+In 2012, the Kangaroos commenced playing a maximum of four home games per season at Bellerive Oval in Hobart.
+The arrangement, which was made in partnership with the Tasmanian Government and the AFL, concluded in 2025.
+From 2025 to at least 2028, the club will play two home games per season in Western Australia, splitting these games between Optus Stadium and Hands Oval in Bunbury.